The exam stress red flag – how threat detection technology can identify those at risk of lower than expected grades

-Using digital monitoring to identify those at risk
+Using threat detection technology to identify those at risk

 Early identification means early intervention.
 That’s crucial for a child’s wellbeing and crucial for their academic performance.

-For students already identified at risk, digital monitoring can evaluate their behaviors and check for progression, ultimately creating a safety-net for schools to spot signals that may otherwise go unnoticed.
+For students already identified at risk, digital threat detection can evaluate their behaviors and check for progression, ultimately creating a safety-net for schools to spot signals that may otherwise go unnoticed.

-For further in-depth information about the role of digital monitoring, how it can support schools to protect students from mental health concerns, and how it can be successfully integrated into your schools existing safeguarding strategy, download our free whitepaper linked below.
+For further in-depth information about the role of digital threat detection technology, how it can support schools to protect students from mental health concerns, and how it can be successfully integrated into your schools existing safeguarding strategy, download our free whitepaper linked below.